gatsbyjs/gatsby/docs/docs/adding-markdown-pages.md

 ### Transforming markdown — `gatsby-transformer-remark`

-We'll use the plugin [`gatsby-transformer-remark`](/packages/gatsby-transformer-remark/) to recognise files which are markdown and read its content.
+We'll use the plugin [`gatsby-transformer-remark`](/packages/gatsby-transformer-remark/) (or [`gatsby-transformer-yaml`](/packages/gatsby-transformer-yaml/) for .yml files) to recognise files which are markdown and read its content.
 It will convert the frontmatter metadata part of your markdown file as `frontmatter` and the content part as HTML.

 `npm install --save gatsby-transformer-remark`